livMatS/dtool-lookup-gui/README.rst

 ^^^^^^^^^

 The app searches the index of a dtool-lookup-server.
 How exactly the index is searched depends on the implementation of the search plugin on the server side.
-In the case of the reference search plugin, the `dtool-lookup-server-search-plugin-mongo`_, plain text in the search field will search for exactly that string within all information stored in the underlying database.
+In the case of the reference search plugin, the `dtool-lookup-server-search-plugin-mongo`_, a word in the search field will search for exactly that word within all string fields stored in the underlying database.
 This, of course, includes the content of the `README.yml` file attached to a dataset, but also matches against contents of the manifest (such as file names of the packaged items) and the basic set of  administrative metadata, namely the fields

 .. code:: json